Roxerg/ideas.txt/README.md

 * Solarpunk Sim/RTS that avoids quantifying progress conventionally (that is, with numbers)

 * "Fuck You, Here's a Shotgun" - classic-style FPS in which all you get is a shotgun.

+* Browser Plug-In that forces you to donate to a charity to access or reply to threads on Twitter, so you would stop arguing with strangers that are wrong online, and actually help the world somehow